- Our Company

 Rehabilitation of Hazeltine Creek included reconstruction of the channel, and restoration of riparian habitat along the creek banks.
 A set of sedimentation ponds were constructed in the lower reaches of Hazeltine Creek to remove suspended solids from the water before entering into Quesnel Lake.
 An ongoing revegetation program will reestablish a productive ecosystem, and for water management in order to control sedimentation.
 The rehabilitation also includes the establishment of spawning and rearing habitat for fish.

 Rehabilitation plans normally take shape after sources and discharges are controlled, and after an assessment of impacts has been done.
-MPMC is providing the community and local First Nations with updates on the progress of our rehabilitation.
-The rehabilitation strategy summary is subject to change and will be updated from time to time.
+MPMC provides the community and local First Nations with ongoing updates on the progress of the rehabilitation.
+The rehabilitation strategy is subject to change and will be updated from time to time.

 Environmental monitoring and data collection includes water chemistry at sampling stations in Quesnel Lake, Polley Lake, Hazeltine Creek and the Quesnel River.
 The monitoring program also includes geochemical, physical limnology and biological testing.
 Water sampling has concluded affected areas were not toxic to aquatic life.
 Water quality information has been communicated to the local community and stakeholders on a regular basis.

 July 2015 - MPMC received regulatory approvals from the Ministry of Energy and Mines (MEM) and MoE authorizing restart of mine operations under a modified operating plan.
 With the TSF not authorized for continued mill process tailings deposition at the time, the modified operating plan included use of the Springer pit for tailings deposition.